Welcome to the Jazz Jams Club website.

 chess players buying coffee, listening to Jazz FM and playing chess until they close.

-One or two days after the last live jam, I email all members asking them to initiate one song only within a three day
+One or two days after the last live jam, I email all members asking them to initiate one song only.
+When the first person

-dead line.
-After the 3 days I know how many are initiating songs so I ask the current song initiators to initiate an equal
+on.
+After the 3 days I know how many are initiating songs so I ask the current song initiators to initiate an equal number

-number of extra songs to bring us up to 12 songs for the jam.
-First Come First Serve is used to deal with unequal
+of extra songs to bring us up to 12 songs for the jam.
+First Come First Serve is used to deal with unequal issues or I

-issues or I may initiate some songs.
-Once we have 12 songs I again email all members asking them to participate.
-So
+may initiate some songs.
+Once we have 12 songs, if we are missing rhythm section instrumentalists I email members

 Jam Sharing: